MonashSmartStructures/ospgrillage/_sources/rst/Running_analysis.rst.txt

 These are set to each load type's `point#=` variable for the load type's coordinate system, where # is a digit from 1 to 9.

-Loads are generally in the global coordinate system with respect to the created grillage model.
+Loads are generally defined in the global coordinate system with respect to the created grillage model.
 However, a user-defined local coordinate system is required when defining `Compound load`_ later on.

 Nodal loads